 Past financial transgressions have no bearing on your success or failure.
 Going forward, you’ve got a clean slate.
 Start that brighter financial future now by reading further.

 Are you carrying high-interest debt?
-If you are, I suggest making eliminating that debt your sole focus, financially speaking.
+If you are, I suggest putting your wealth building aside for now and making eliminating that debt your sole focus, financially speaking.
 Eliminate it in months, not years.
 Once you’re out of debt, you’ll be able to commit even more money toward your financial goals and resume that wealth building with a vengeance.

 The faster you get out of debt, the more money you’ll save.
 Keep repeating that mantra in the months ahead as you transition through this difficult but finite phase and into life after debt.
 You had a lot of folks help get you into debt, but you’re the only one who can get you out.
 Harness your anger and summon your courage.
 Your debt elimination period starts now.